 Plush Teething Toy

 A soft plush toy from an organic brand like Under the Nile is a safe option for baby to chew on when teething is a pain.
-We love their fruits and veggies line, like these striped bananas, as well as their plush ring toys and “blanket friend” toys because they’re both super soft and machine washable.
+We love their fruits and veggies line, like this Green Bean Toy, as well as their Cotton Butterfly Ring Toy and Bunny Blanket Friend because they’re both super soft and machine washable.

 OTC Pain Reliever

 Be sure to ask your pediatrician first (especially for early teethers, as doctor’s approval should be given for acetaminophen in babies less than 3 months of age and ibuprofen in babies less than 6 months of age), but some parents find that a dose of infant acetaminophen or ibuprofen can work wonders, especially during a tough middle-of-the-night screaming episodes.
 Make sure to read the product labeling fully, especially in light of changes to the formulation of OTC versions of acetaminophen for infants.

 Teething Jewelry for Moms

 Moms of teething babes know that their little ones will grab just about anything within reach and start chomping.
 Fortunately, specially designed teething jewelry like this by Bebe by Me ‘Harper’ Hard and Soft Cushy Beads All-in-One Teething Necklace provide instant pain relief while stimulating sensory development.
 Made with toxin-free silicone and FDA approved.
 Made to massage and soothe sensitive gums.
 Baby will like the comforting relief while mom will love that the teething necklace is machine washable and freezer friendly.